Back to Home

 Getting close to engineering made me a better designer.

 Building the React prototype, stress-testing the parser, and defining the confidence scoring framework all required understanding the system at a technical level.
 That proximity changed which questions I asked, which constraints I pushed back on, and which ones I designed around.
-The most impactful decisions in this project came from understanding the backend well enough to know what was possible and what was worth advocating for.
+The most impactful decisions came from understanding the backend well enough to know what was possible and what was worth advocating for.